Iran arrests 41 suspects over Tehran attacks - ministry

-ANKARA Iranian authorities have arrested 41 suspects in connection with this week's attacks in Tehran, the interior ministry said.
+ANKARA (Reuters) - Iranian authorities have arrested 41 suspects in connection with this week's attacks in Tehran, the interior ministry said.

 Islamic State claimed responsibility for the suicide bombings and gun attacks on parliament and the mausoleum of the Islamic Republic's founder, Ayatollah Khomeini, on Wednesday, that killed 17 people.